 How can I achieve AI maturity?

 As you can see from the above definitions, AI maturity isn’t about plugging in new AI software and using it.
 It’s about reinventing your business processes and integrating AI tools into each stage of business operations.
-Let’s look at how you can do that.
+Let’s look at how you can do that to transform your marketing operations.

 Step 1 – AI audit